 Food truck owner is more than a profession, it’s a lifestyle

 When Desmond started looking for a truck he got very lucky.
-He met a business person who had purchased a vehicle and obtained all permits and licenses needed to run a food truck but their plans changed.
+He met a business person who had purchased a vehicle (learn how much does it cost to open a food truck) and obtained all permits and licenses needed to run a food truck but their plans changed.
 They posted it online for sale, and Desmond jumped right on it and got a good deal.
 This helped him skip the bureaucracy and throw himself into work and learn what it takes to run a food truck from his own experience.

 Champ Ian Food Truck usually opened up on Friday-Sunday.
 Striving to sell all their food fresh they have to prep veggies and everything needed the night before.
 For this, they would stay up most of the night doing this because they know that fresh ingredients make a big difference with their customers' satisfaction.